mahelhelou/laravel-online-store/README.md

 Let’s define the application scope for the app.

-- `Home page` will display a welcome message and some images.
+- `Home page`: will display a welcome message and some images.
-- `About page` will display information about the online store and developers.
+- `About page`: will display information about the online store and developers.
-- `Products page` will display the available products information.
+- `Products page`: will display the available products information.
 In addition, you can click on a specific product and see its information.
-- `Cart page` will display the products added to the cart and the total price to be paid.
+- `Cart page`: will display the products added to the cart and the total price to be paid.
 In addition, a user can remove products from the cart and make purchases.
-- `Login page` will display a form to allow users to log in to the application.
+- `Login page`: will display a form to allow users to log in to the application.
-- `Register page` will display a form to allow users to sign up for accounts.
+- `Register page`: will display a form to allow users to sign up for accounts.
-- `My orders page` will display the orders placed by the logged in user.
+- `My orders page`: will display the orders placed by the logged in user.
-- `Admin panel` will contain sections to manage the store’s products (create, update, delete, and list them).
+- `Admin panel`: will contain sections to manage the store’s products (create, update, delete, and list them).

 Below is a class diagram illustrating the application scope and design (see Fig. 2-1).
 We have a User class with its data (id, name, email, password, etc.) which can place Orders .
 Each Order is composed of one or more Items that are related to a single Product .
 Each Product will have its corresponding data (id, name, description, image, etc.) (pg 11).